COMP6453-UNSW-Path-ORAM/Path-ORAM/README.md

 # Path-ORAM
-An implemementation on the Path-ORAM protocol
+An implemementation of the Path-ORAM protocol.\
+This repo contains a server and client library for Path ORAM, as well as sample server and client implementations for testing.